-Most Americans who are over the age of 65 rely on Medicare to cover their healthcare expenses.
-Unfortunately, the basic Medicare components (Parts A and B) are full of holes, and there are many different services that are not covered at anywhere close to 100%.
+Most Americans who are over the age of 65 rely on Medicare to cover their healthcare expenses, however understanding medicare supplements can be a challenge.
+The basic Medicare components (Parts A and B) are full of holes, and there are many different services that are not covered at anywhere close to 100%.
 This can leave seniors with huge out-of-pocket expenses for various types of medical treatment, and this is where Medicare supplements come in.

 Medicare supplements, also known as “Medigap” plans, were created to help close the gaps in coverage left by basic Medicare.
 These are plans that are available through private insurance companies to help cover the out-of-pocket costs of Medicare-approved services.
 This may include costs such as co-payments, coinsurance, deductibles, hospital expenses, and skilled nursing facility costs.
 After Medicare pays its share, the supplement kicks in to pay its share.